 Modern slavery prevention effectiveness

-In connection with its spin off into a new company, Kyndryl retained certain ongoing RBA audits in Vietnam, India, Saudi Arabia, Chile, and Portugal that it is working to complete alongside IBM and in compliance with RBA audit guidelines.
+In connection with its spin off into a new company, Kyndryl retained and completed certain RBA audits alongside with IBM for common suppliers in Vietnam, India and Chile in compliance with RBA audit guidelines.

-In its fiscal year ending in March 2023, Kyndryl also intends to complete several audits working with the RBA in Brazil, Portugal, Mexico, Korea, Chile, and Hong Kong.
-During this fiscal year, we intend to further develop our processes to identify, prevent, and address modern slavery risks and establish grievance mechanisms to mitigate risks.
-The RBA Code audits will be performed by specialist third-parties to ensure compliance and certain countries will be assessed for high risk of noncompliance based on insights from RBA assessment tools.
-In addition to leveraging RBA risk assessment tools that cover Kyndryl’s global operations, Kyndryl also intends to leverage risk assessment resources provided by both the Australia Border Force and UK Government Association to ensure our approach addresses the unique needs of the countries in which we operate.
+During the current fiscal year, we intend to further develop our processes to identify, prevent, and address modern slavery risks and establish grievance mechanisms to mitigate risks.
+The RBA Code audits will be performed by Kyndryl or third parties to ensure compliance.
+We will assess risk in certain countries for high risk of noncompliance based on insights from an RBA risk analysis tool.
+In addition to leveraging the RBA risk analysis tool that covers Kyndryl’s global operations, Kyndryl also intends to leverage risk assessment resources provided by both the Australia Border Force and UK Government Association to ensure our approach addresses the unique needs of the countries in which we operate.

 To assess compliance in the future, Kyndryl intends to develop its own audit process that incorporates RBA guidelines, requires root cause and corrective actions to be implemented for all code noncompliance, engages a cross-section of companies in countries where the risk of noncompliance is elevated, and establishes a grievance procedure.
 We are currently implementing systems and processes to support disclosure of incidents in future annual reporting.

-In closing, we are pleased to publish our statement on our activities regarding the prevention of slavery and human trafficking in our business and supply chains for the year ending 31 March 2022.
+We are pleased to publish our statement on our activities regarding the prevention of slavery and human trafficking in our business and supply chains for the year ending 31 March 2023.
 We look forward to continuing to hone our process and compliance measure as we mature as a company.

 President, Kyndryl UK/I